-Like most of the countries that have been lamenting about the equal rights, opportunities and human rights between male and female, there are portions of people in Afghanistan who have been talking about the women’s situation in Afghanistan.
+Like most of the countries that have been lamenting about equal rights, opportunities, and human rights between males and females, there are portions of people in Afghanistan who have been talking about the women’s situation in Afghanistan.
 However, the road does not seem feasible; there are a lot of challenges.
 Like all the other South Asian nations, women have been considered the lower sex in Afghanistan too; dependent on the male members all their life.
-Their rights are very limited and the laws are rarely implemented at the local level; most of them are not even aware about the existing laws.
-For example, many women I spoke to did not even know that there is a law that forbids the violence against women (EVAW law passed on a Presidential decree in 2009).
-And there is no public arena where women can gather up and speak up for themselves, they do not hold a freedom of speech along with the freedom of asking for rights as human beings.
+Their rights are very limited and the laws are rarely implemented at the local level; most of them are not even aware of the existing laws.
+For example, many women I spoke to did not even know that there is a law that forbids violence against women (EVAW law passed on a Presidential decree in 2009).
+And there is no public arena where women can gather up and speak up for themselves, they do not hold freedom of speech along with the freedom of asking for rights as human beings.
 Some of the socially aware youths do express that they want the change for themselves and for the generations to come, however not all of them are ready to open up and lead the discussion on this topic.
-Most of them who I spoke with were either scared to open up or had a desire to leave the country and settle in a more liberal Western and non-Western countries alike.
+Most of them who I spoke with were either scared to open up or had a desire to leave the country and settle in more liberal Western and non-Western countries alike.

-Afghanistan, the country has completely been under the hold of males and the religious leaders, who are again males.
+Afghanistan, the country has completely been under the hold of males and religious leaders, who are again males.
 For over the years, it has been the collaboration between the males of different strata, with religious leaders on the top, that has established and created the rules and regulations in a society.
 The studies show that prior to the Taliban Regime, the situation was not as bad as today.
 Women had a better position in society and they were involved in different sectors of the country’s infrastructure.
-With Taliban, the society seems to have gone back in civilization.
-Women were forbidden the right to education, to be independent or work, freedom of speech at home and in the public, and were made to wear a full hijab/burqa etc. Anyone who were perceived of having the thoughts and behaviors different than the system and ideology defined by Taliban was killed or given severe punishments.
-The system Taliban introduced was also difficult for many men to accept, however, mostly it was women who were the victims in different ways.
-Today, Taliban do not have a direct influence in the governance of the country, however, the legacy that they have left behind still seems to exist.
-The girl I mentioned in the beginning of this paper can be taken as an example.
-She is the product of the society that is still not free of the infection spread during the past.
+With Taliban, the society seems to have gone back to civilization.
+Women have forbidden the right to education, to be independent or work, freedom of speech at home and in the public, and were made to wear a full hijab/burqa, etc. Anyone who was perceived as having thoughts and behaviors different than the system and ideology defined by the Taliban was killed or given severe punishments.
+The system the Taliban introduced was also difficult for many men to accept, however, mostly it was women who were the victims in different ways.
+Today, the Taliban do not have a direct influence in the governance of the country, however, the legacy that they have left behind still seems to exist.
+The girl I mentioned at the beginning of this paper can be taken as an example.
+She is the product of a society that is still not free of the infection spread during the past.